You are here

 Research help is available!

-How can I access library electronic resources when working off-campus?
+How can I access library digital resources when working off-campus?

-Start at your library home page.
+Start at the library homepage.
 All of the links from the catalogue search, databases, and research guides lead you through our proxy server, which proves to publishers that you're a Laurentian University community member.

 How can I renew an item?

-You can renew items by logging into your library account using your Laurentian ID, selecting the items to be renewed, and clicking Renew items.
+Log into your library account using your Laurentian ID, select the items to renew, and click Renew items.
+If you can’t renew an item, email the Library that loaned you the item:

 Can I access print course reserves?